demisto/content-docs/docs/incidents/incident-auto-extract.md

    ![Parse Email Files - Inline](../doc_imgs//incidents/Auto-Extract_ParseEmailFiles_Inline.png)

-   Note that under Auto extract indicators, the Inline option is selected.
+   Note that under **Auto extract indicators**, the *Inline* option is selected.
 This indicates that all of the outputs will be processed before the playbook moves ahead to the next task.

 4. Open the **Set incident with the Email object data** task.
 This task receives the data from the **Add original email attachments to context** task and sets the various data points to context.

-   Under the Advanced tab, you can see that **Auto extract indicators** is set to None because the indicators have already been enriched and there is no need to do it again.
+   Under the Advanced tab, you can see that **Auto extract indicators** is set to *None* because the indicators have already been enriched and there is no need to do it again.

  ![Parse Email Files - Disabled](../doc_imgs//incidents/Auto-Extract_ParseEmailFiles_Disabled.png)